le717/foodbank/README.md

-# lighthouse
+# Lighthouse Project

-> A check-in system for Lighthouse
+> A client information and check-in system for Lighthouse

 ## Keys required